 FND Dimensions is a charity that has been set up by a group of people who have been diagnosed with FND.
-Their aim is to bring those diagnosed with functional neurological symptoms together in their local area, to talk and listen to others with similar challenges, issues or concerns.
-Likewise, it can simply be a social gathering where you do not have to feel inhibited because of your personal circumstances.
-FND Dimensions Information Flyer
+Their aim is to bring those diagnosed with functional neurological symptoms together in their local area.
+For further details see their FND Dimensions Information Flyer.

-FND Friends is a charity that has been set up by a group of people who have been diagnosed with FND, to create an active support group where you can meet, share experiences, and pass on ideas.
-For those in the Bristol, South Gloucestershire and North Somerset regions, please do visit the FND Friends website to keep up to date with forthcoming events/meetups.
+FND Friends is a charity that has been set up by a group of people who have been diagnosed with FND, to create active peer support groups in the South West region.
+For further details visit their FND Friends website, or search for them on Facebook.